 Recent studies have started to explore the use of LLMs in the context of various KGE tasks.
-For instance, [20] investigated the performance of LLMs on typical KG construction (KGC) tasks, namely entity, relation, and event extraction as well as link prediction, on eight benchmark datasets.
-Similarly, [16] showed that current LLMs can be used to streamline the process of automatic creation of KGs from raw texts as well as for automatic ontology creation.
-In [18], LLMs have been successfully used for automatic Knowledge Base (e.g., Wikidata) completion and correction.
-A new possible utilization of LLMs with instruction training was motivated and showcased by [8], where RDF(S) triples have been generated from textual statements, with the potential to perform further RDF(s) reasoning and constraint verification.
+For instance, [22] investigated the performance of LLMs on typical KG construction (KGC) tasks, namely entity, relation, and event extraction as well as link prediction, on eight benchmark datasets.
+Similarly, [18] showed that current LLMs can be used to streamline the process of automatic creation of KGs from raw texts as well as for automatic ontology creation.
+In [7,20], LLMs have been used for automatic Knowledge Base construction, completion or correction.
+Utilizing instruction training on LLMs was motivated and showcased by [10] for RDF(S) triple generation from text, performing further RDF(s) reasoning and constraint verification as well as in [2] for KG-specific SPARQL generation.
 Many of those works emphasize the need of deeper investigation and more systematic test scenarios.
 Therefore, the development of new benchmarking frameworks and generators currently is a topic of high relevance.
-The Open LLM Leaderboard [1], aims to evaluate the impressive performance claims of LLMs using the 7 Key Benchmarks from the Eleuther AI Language Model Evaluation Harness [15].
-A highly promising approach within a sub-discipline of LLM-driven KGC is highlighted in Text2KGBench [12] and measured using a benchmark developed for that purpose.
+The Open LLM Leaderboard [1], aims to evaluate the impressive performance claims of LLMs using the 7 Key Benchmarks from the Eleuther AI Language Model Evaluation Harness [17].
+A highly promising approach within a sub-discipline of LLM-driven KGC is highlighted in Text2KGBench [14] and measured using a benchmark developed for that purpose.

-A hardly-researched aspect of benchmarking LLMs is the evolution and shift of model performance over time [19].
+A hardly-researched aspect of benchmarking LLMs is the evolution and shift of model performance over time [21].
 LLM services have been observed to substantially change within a relatively short amount of time, forcing users to continuously adapt prompts, settings or even model choices as to keep the performance to their respective downstream applications stable.
-This is especially challenging because, it is currently not transparent how exactly LLMs like GPT-3.5 or GPT-4 are updated and how model behavior will be affected for its different, multi-faceted capabilities [2].
+This is especially challenging because, it is currently not transparent how exactly LLMs like GPT-3.5 or GPT-4 are updated and how model behavior will be affected for its different, multi-faceted capabilities [3].
 In consequence, there is the need for empiric studies, which try to systematically assess skills of LLMs for different perspectives of KGE.
-At the time being, though, the task of systematically evaluating model performance states itself a real challenge, as standard approaches and procedure, like regression testing, need to be substantially re-examined in the context of LLMs, e.g. due to different correctness notions, prompting brittleness, and non-determinism [7].
+At the time being, though, the task of systematically evaluating model performance states itself a real challenge, as standard approaches and procedure, like regression testing, need to be substantially re-examined in the context of LLMs, e.g. due to different correctness notions, prompting brittleness, and non-determinism [9].